Dr Anesa Hosein

 This series of research has not only established me as an expert in the area but has provided a much needed focus both internationally and nationally on the needs of supporting international academic staff in their pedagogical acculturation.
 There has also been contributions to this work from Prof Ian Kinchin, Dr Chloe Shu Hua Yeh and Dr Will Mace.

-Following on from this, we are in the process of publishing two books on the narratives of leadership in learning and teaching with contributions from Australia, Singapore, USA, Canada, Brazil and Trinidad.
+Following on from this, we have published two books on the narratives of leadership in learning and teaching with contributions from Australia, Singapore, USA, Canada, Brazil and Trinidad.

 Key Output